Darian Thompson: 2020 season

 Donovan Wilson to take over the full time starting position.

 Thompson would return as the starter at strong safety in place of an injured Wilson in Week 13 against the Baltimore Ravens on Tuesday Night Football, recording his first interception as a Cowboy off a pass thrown by Lamar Jackson during the 34–17 loss.
 He would return to a backup role in the week 15 game against the San Francisco 49ers.

 In week 16 against the Philadelphia Eagles, he started at free safety in place of an injured Xavier Woods.
 Thompson was placed on the reserve/COVID-19 list by the team on January 1, 2021, and activated on February 1, 2021.
 He finished the season with 43 tackles, one interception and one forced fumble.

 2021 season

 On August 31, 2021, Thompson was waived by the Cowboys and re-signed to the practice squad the next day.

-He was elevated to the active roster on multiple times as a COVID-19 replacement.
-He appeared in 5 games, collecting 2 defensive tackles and one special teams tackle.
+Thompson was elevated to the active roster on multiple times as a COVID-19 replacement.
+He appeared in five games, collecting two defensive tackles and one special teams tackle.
 He wasn't re-signed after the season.

 Coaching career

+Dallas Cowboys

-On February 19, 2023, the Dallas Cowboys hired Thompson as their assistant linebackers and quality control coach.
+On February 19, 2023, the Dallas Cowboys hired Thompson as their assistant linebackers and defensive quality control coach.
+He was promoted to secondary/nickels coach for the 2025 season.
+He was not retained after the 2025 season, as new defensive coordinator Christian Parker completely revamped the defensive coaching staff.

+Pittsburgh Steelers

+On June 26, 2026, the Pittsburgh Steelers hired Thompson to serve as their special teams quality control coach.